adv-sw/FidelityFX-SPD/README.md

 4. Place shader assets in your app root directory or precompile & link shader some other way - you have the source.

+Future work :

+1. Implement Vulkan equivalent.
+2. Merge into AMD trunk implementation.
+3. Optimizations.
+4. Pass in configuration options to support a wider range of uses.
+5. Update cmake files to support library mode.
+6. Rework to remove requirement to perform minor modifications to Cauldron or commit those changes to Cauldron.